DiscipleTools/disciple-tools-theme/README.md

 # DMM-CRM
-A disciple making movement (DMM) contact relationship management (CRM) system.##DMM-CRM Documentation
+A contact relationship management system for discipleship making movements.

 ###Description
 DMM CRM is a contact relationship management system (CRM) specially designed to support outreach projects using digital marketing to accelerate disciple making movements (DMM).